Anthony Lawrence (basketball): Fort Wayne Mad Ants (2021)

 On December 30, 2020, Lawrence was traded to the Fort Wayne Mad Ants.

-Sea Horses Mikawa (2022 - present)
+Sea Horses Mikawa (2022–2023)

 On February 5, 2022, Lawrence signed with the SeaHorses Mikawa of the B.League.

 Personal life

+Lawrence is the son of Anthony Sr and Zelia.
+He is married and with 3 kids.
+He has one sister named Taylor.
+His uncle, Patrick, also played at Miami from 1991 to 1994.
 Lawrence played in first basketball game at age four.
-His father, Anthony Lawrence Sr., played college basketball at Alabama and Miami from 1988-92 and after college, played overseas in Portugal, Mexico and the Dominican Republic.
+His father, Anthony Lawrence Sr., played college basketball at Alabama and Miami from 1988 to 1992 and after college, played overseas in Portugal, Mexico and the Dominican Republic.